Roz Hervey: Later life, death, and legacy

 Hervey was diagnosed with motor neurone disease in late 2022.
 She received support from the NDIS, and chose to live life to the fullest, to continue to work, have holidays with family, and spend time with those she loved.

+Hervey chose to use the state's voluntary assisted dying (VAD) scheme, which had come into effect in January 2023.
+After her diagnosis, from before she was given approval to use VAD, Hervey's daughter Tilda documented much of her life on film, using interviews in which she related events in her life and her views.
+Hervey became an ardent advocate for VAD, as did her family, with her husband and children adopting Hervey's "seize the day" attitude to living each day full of joy.
+They travelled the world, used black humour, and discussed planning Hervey's death.
+Hervey was only given final approval for VAD after her lungs showed signs of losing function.
+The family spent their last day out together at McLaren Vale.

-Hervey chose to use the state's voluntary assisted dying scheme, which had come into effect in January 2023.
-She died on 8 November 2024, at the age of 58, leaving a farewell letter which included the quote from Dr Seuss: "Don’t cry because it’s over, smile because it happened".
+She died on 8 November 2024, at the age of 58, leaving a farewell letter which included the quote from Dr Seuss: "Don't cry because it’s over, smile because it happened".

 Many tributes flowed in after her death from companies and people she had worked with, recognising her contribution to the arts in Australia and her personal qualities such as kindness and integrity, that made her so well-liked.
 Restless Dance Theatre posted on social media Restless Dance Theatre called her their "amazing creative producer extraordinaire", saying that she had continued working incredibly hard even after her MND diagnosis, and also said later "Her influence lifted Restless Dance Theatre to new heights".
 Creative Australia's head of dance Sarah Greentree said Hervey "was a powerhouse of Australian dance who wowed audiences around the world".
 She was also acknowledged in the SA Parliament by Arts Minister Andrea Michaels on 13 November 2024.

+On 16 August 2026, her story, including footage shot by Tilda, was screened on Australian Story on ABC Television.